AndreMour/AndreMour/README.md

 ### <p align="center"> A beginner developer from Brazil <p/>

 🔭 Currently an academic studying Computer Science, which is giving me the foundation in development concepts and practices.
 I am interested in an internship where I can apply my knowledge and aim to grow the company.<br><br>
 🌱 My projects that I have been working on are based on Java for the Back-end, and my Stack on the front end is Java script, Html and CSS.
-I have intermediate English, which helps me with quick and practical searches.<br><br>📫 How to reach me andremourdev@outlook.com.
+I have advanced English, which helps me with quick and practical searches.<br><br>📫 How to reach me andremourdev@outlook.com.

 ### 🌐 Connect with me: